pyccel/pyccel/developer_docs/order_in_C.md

 }
 ```

-If the data is composed of at least one variable array, the process would still be somewhat the same as an (`order_c`) ndarray creation, with the only changes being: the creation of a `temp_array` and the transpose/copy like operation at the end.
+If the data is composed of at least one variable array, the process would still be somewhat the same as an `order_c ndarray` creation, with the only changes being: the creation of a `order_c temp_array` containing all the data and the 'copy into a column-major memory layout' operation at the end.

 Example: